 Additive manufacturing, or industrial 3D-printing, is a revolutionary new method for cheaply and easily fabricating components.
 Its benefits include making it much more convenient to rapidly design and redesign prototypes and to create components out of composites that would be difficult or unfeasible to create using traditional subtractive manufacturing methods.

-Composite materials, which often combine denser substances with lighter substances to create new materials that can take advantage of the properties of both, drive innovation in manufacturing industries, especially in aerospace.
-More commonly used radiography methods, such as X-ray imaging, are not always capable of visualizing the composition of composites.
-Neutron imaging can be a useful tool in helping manufacturers with design and production of new composite materials using additive manufacturing.
+Composite materials, which often combine denser substances with light materials to create new substances that can take advantage of the properties of both, drive innovation in manufacturing industries, especially in aerospace.
+More commonly used radiography methods, such as X-ray tomography, are not always capable of visualizing the composition of composites.
+Neutron radiography can be a useful tool in helping manufacturers with design and production of new composite materials using additive manufacturing.

 Fast neutron imaging capabilities